Maruf-dev/js.tutorial/js.md

     newIsmlar.push(newIsm)
 })
 console.log(newIsmlar)
--by default there is INDEX parametr in foreach but its skiped offen. (mostly we dont use it)
+// By default, the forEach method provides an index parameter, but it's often skipped because we usually don't need it.

-// in js there are many ways to acceess to objects one of them "dot notation".
+// in js there are many ways to access to objects one of them "dot notation".
+// In JavaScript, you can access object properties in two main ways: dot notation and bracket notation.

-const product {
+const product = {
     name: 'apple'
 }
--_-_-_-_-_-_-_-

 OBJECTS

 const user = {
     name: 'maroof',
     age: 24,
-    isCar: False,
+    isCar: false,
-    languages:["russian","uzbek","english"],
+    languages: ["russian", "uzbek", "english"],
     location: "Bukhara"
 }